 Maximum Strength Output (a.k.a.
 Max)

 The program is designed so that participants experience strength gain without lifting heavy weight or determining your max.
-The T2 group is encouraged to determine their maximum strength output on three different exercises: Barbell Dead-lifts, Barbell Flat Bench Press (Push-Ups) and Pull-ups (Cindy).
+HIIT Transformation participants are encouraged to determine their maximum strength output on the three focus areas; Push, Pull and Legs.
 This activity will take place about every 4 weeks.

 There are benefits that come from determining your max.